jhdev9/qtile-gruvbox-material-remix/README.md

 A customized Qtile theme based on the popular Gruvbox Material color scheme https://github.com/hiimsergey/qtile-gruvbox-material.

-## Install and Use

-This theme requires the following dependencies:

 ### Required Dependencies
 - Qtile
 - Alacritty